Are you using negative keywords?

 Types of Negative Keywords

-Keywords come in a few sizes: broad, exact, or phrase match.
+Keywords come in a few different sizes: broad, exact, or phrase match.

-The same goes for negative keywords.
-But Google warns that are a few key differences, the biggest being that negative keywords don’t automatically include variations.
+The same goes for each Google negative keyword.
+But the Big G warns that are a few key differences, the biggest being that negative keywords don’t automatically include variations.

 That means different spellings, slang words, synonyms, misspellings, and plural or singular forms need to be included as separate words if you want them excluded.